Lakshmisys/Stock-Market-Analysis/README.md

 Use Python libraries such as Pandas, Seaborn, and Matplotlib to extract and analyze the information, visualize it, and look at different ways to analyze the risk of a stock, based on its performance history

 **About the Data:**
-The stocks we have chosen are from various industries and market caps namely, 1.Apple
+The stocks we have chosen are from various industries and market caps namely :
-2.Google
-3.Microsoft
-4.Amazon
+1 Apple
+2 Google
+3 Microsoft
+4 Amazon

 To know more about stocks and their data please visit the below link: **<https://in.finance.yahoo.com/>**